Because of the frantic

 adherent and consistent full film anti-wear residual coat

-which allows high speed drawing of the high tensile wire with a zero
+which allows high speed drawing of the high tensile wire at zero

 lubricant consumption waste, benefiting from a completely fused not